folutade/KnowThatYouAnointed/content/posts/kendrick-lamar-purple-hearts.md

     I answer to Metatron and Gabriel*
     -”family ties”

-* On Mr. Morale & the Big Steppers, Kendrick did ask God to speak through him on “Worldwide Steppers”.
+* On *Mr. Morale & the Big Steppers*, Kendrick did ask God to speak through him on “Worldwide Steppers”.

     * *Writer's block for two years, nothin' moved me
     **Asked God to speak through me, that's what you hearin' now
     The voice of yours truly***

-* However, throughout Mr. Morale & the Big Steppers, Kendrick also expresses the idea that he has lost his way and is somehow distant from God.
+* However, throughout *Mr. Morale & the Big Steppers*, Kendrick also expresses the idea that he has lost his way and is somehow distant from God.

     * ***I wonder where I lost my way?**
     Been waiting on your call all day*